Engineering many-body quantum Hamiltonians with non-ergodic properties using quantum Monte Carlo: Computation of the Covariance Matrix with the Stochastic Series Expansion (SSE) QMC

-the Ising term ($S_i^z S_j^z$) and the magnetic field term ($h_i S_i^z$) are the diagonal terms ${\mathcal O}^d$, while the exchange term ($S_i^x S_j^x+S_i^y S_j^y$) is the off-diagonal term ${\mathcal O}^{od}$~\cite{SSE_rev_Sandvik}.
-As described in the manuscript, the calculation of the covariance matrix involves the computation of expectation values of the product of terms of Eqn.(\ref{eq1a}).
+We write the Hamiltonian as above to distinguish between its diagonal part ($S_i^z S_{i+1}^z$) and off-diagonal part ($S_i^{+} S_{i+1}^{-} + S_i^{-} S_{i+1}^{+}$) on each bond in the standard basis of diagonal z spin components.
 In SSE QMC, we use the Taylor expansion to expand the exponential part of the partition function.
-The partition function hence can be written as a sum of different Hamiltonian operators with the inverse temperature $\beta$ as its order, in which its sequence is usually referred to operator string.
+Hence, the partition function can be written as a sum of the products (strings) of different Hamiltonian operators with the inverse temperature $\beta$ as its order, in which its sequence is usually referred to as an operator string (see chapter-5 of Ref~\cite{SSE_rev_Sandvik} for further details).